-The Urban Resilience research group focuses on urban resilient transition, addressing both causes and effects of climate change in cities, including climate change mitigation and adaptation, as well as climatic, environmental and man-made disaster risk reduction.
-The objective of this research is to inform policymaking at the international and national level, as well as support science-based urban planning and design for local action, both in the global north and south.
-The research group actively contribute to the joint implementation of the United Nation’s Sustainable Development Goals, the Paris Agreement, the New Urban Agenda and the Sendai Action Framework for Risk Reduction.
+The objective of the research is to inform policy-making at international and national level, and to support science-based urban planning and design for local action, both in the Global North and South.
+The research group actively contributes to the joint implementation of the United Nation’s Sustainable Development Goals, the Paris Agreement, the New Urban Agenda, and the Sendai Action Framework for Risk Reduction.